 OS and Device Compatibility

-The new Android Wear watches, available from Samsung, LG and others, work with Android 4.3 and higher smartphones.
+Android Wear watches — available from Samsung, LG, Sony and others — work with Android 4.3 and higher smartphones.
 Google makes it easy to check whether your smartphone is compatible by going to g.co/WearCheck from your smartphone browser.
 Some Android Wear watches will work with the iPhone, but many features (such as adding apps and connecting the watch directly to Wi-Fi) aren't available when linked to iOS devices.

 Bottom line: Don't buy a smartwatch unless you know that it will work with your smartphone.
 There are some high-tech timepieces that double as phones, but those are less common.